 - Date – This is the date the statement was produced.
-Any information added or changed after the statement is produced will not be reflected until the next statement production (once a month, on or around the 15th), however students can view the activity on their account in real time when logged into their TreeHouse – select “Statement & Payment History” which will direct you to TreeHouse Self Service.
-You can view your account summary by term or account detail by term.
+Any information added or changed after the statement is produced will not be reflected until the next statement production (once a month, on or around the 15th), however students can view the activity on their account in real time when logged into their TreeHouse by clicking on “Student Account Center.”

 - Residency – This reflects whether the student resides on Campus (Resident), or off Campus (Commuter).

 - Student ID – This number is a unique identifier for student records (academic records, housing, billing, all campus card, etc).
 Students should have their Student ID card with them at all times.

 - Term – This notes the current semester reflected on the billing statement.

 - School – This shows which school the student is currently admitted to (College, Graduate, Theological).